-Another key element was the idea of using a computer to play games.
+A key part of this story is the idea of using a computer to play games.
 Gaming actually has a longstanding relationship with research at the forefront of computer science, sponsored by some exceedingly 'serious' clients - most notably the US military.
 Gamers and Cold Warriors alike were attracted to the latest in graphics, response processing, and AI simulation; but their hopes and dreams were often very different.
 Looking at the history of one of the first-ever videogames, we will see how long-haired countercultural hackers first got hooked on making war.